dhis2/training-docs/content/tracker_use/tg_Capture_app.md

    ![](resources/images/capture/expandedstage.png)

-**Widget Descriptions**
+4. Widget Descriptions

 ![](resources/images/capture/widgets.png)

 1. **Stages and Events** - This is for doing data entry using either default or custom forms.
-Depending on program definition, in particular program stages, events will be displayed.
-Clicking on any of them displays the corresponding data entry.
-If a stage needs a new event,a tab for "New Immunization event" is displayed for new event creation.
-To proceed with data entry, it is mandatory to have an event date.
-Once an event date is specified it is not possible to change the due date.
-The assumption is that by specifying the event date, the event has already taken place.
-If the event hasn't occurred yet, it is possible to change the due date - this is effectively doing nothing but rescheduling.
-The buttons at the bottom help to change the status of a selected event.
-Another key feature from this widget is the addition of multiple comments for an event.
-Normally data recording is through data elements, however there are cases where it is necessary to record additional information or comments.
-This is where the comments comes handy.
-However, an interesting feature here is - it is not possible to delete a comment.
-The idea is that comments are more like log books.
-Both skip-logic and validation error/warning messages are supported during data entry.

-2. **Enrollment** - This helps to enroll the TEI for the selected program.
-If an active enrollment already exists, the widget automatically displays it with some details about it.
-The widget also helps to do some operations on the selected enrollment - for example complete / cancel or a possibility to mark the enrollment for followup.
-The later one helps for example to deal with high-risk cases during case follow-up.
-A link to history is also provided if the TEI has historical enrollment.There can only be one active enrollment at a time.
-If there are no active enrollments, there will be a button Add new to enroll the tracked entity instance in the program again.
+Depending on the program definition, in particular program stages and events will be displayed.

+2. **Person Relationships** - This helps to relate the selected TEI (the one whose dashboard is shown) to another TEI depending on the relationships that are defined in the system.

+3. **Comments about enrollment** - This is to allow you to make any general comments on the enrollment of the TEI.

+4. **Indicators** - Any indicator defined for the selected program will have its value calculated and displayed under this widget.

-3. **Feedback**- In this widget you can place summary information about the TEI for review.
+5. **Feedback** - In this widget you can place summary information about the TEI for review.
 For example if the person has allergies or you want to display information on which vaccines they have received until now you can place this information here based on what has been entered in the program

-4. **Indicators** - Any indicator defined for the selected program will have its value calculated and displayed under this widget.

-5. **Comments about enrollment** - This is the same as event notes.
-The difference between the two is that, here notes are attached not to events but to enrollments.
-This helps to record some notes based on enrollment - for example why is an enrollment terminated or what is the overall observation of the TEI throughout the enrollment.
-In addition, if the tracked entity has registered a phone number, messaging will be available here.

 6. **Person Profile** - This is to edit TEI's profile or attributes.
-Here, if the TEI has an attribute of value type "Tracker Associate", a small icon next to the input field is displayed.
-Clicking the icon opens a popup where users are allowed to either search or register a new associate.

-7. **Relationship** - This helps to relate the selected TEI (the one whose dashboard is shown) to another TEI.
-Adding a relative is possible by either searching from existing or registering a new one.
-If a program is selected while registering a new one, the new one will be automatically enrolled to the selected program.
-Another interesting feature in the relationship widget is attribute inheritance.
-For example having a contact relationship with the affected patient for this you want to add a relationship with a person with a current patient that has been registered in a case based surveillance program.
-If among others first name, last name and address attributes are required for both Programs.
+7. **Enrollment** - The enrollment widget shows key details regarding the enrollment.
+A number of actions can also be completed via this widget related to the enrollment including:

+- Change the enrollment status to Active, Canceled or Completed using the buttons in the menu.
+- Mark or remove the enrollment for a follow-up.
+- Transfer the enrollment to another organisation unit
+- Delete the enrollment
+- Add coordinates to the enrollment

 **STOP - Perform Exercise 2**